 In the early days of the internet, many people would have had one computer for the whole household.
 Now, many households have multiple computers plus smartphones, tablets, and smart home and personal devices.
 These all provide attack vectors for online scammers.

 Whenever possible, these devices need to be protected with dedicated security software.
-There is security software for iOS and Android devices as well as Windows PCs and Macs.
+There is security software for iOS and Android devices, Windows PCs, and Macs, as well as extras like the best vpn for firefox that can be added on.
 When there is no dedicated security software for devices, security will usually be provided through updates to the firmware (the device’s inbuilt software).
 These should be applied promptly.

 Use Secure Internet Connections